A Letter for Every Reader

 It is challenging to practice gratitude if you're hurting in some way or another.
 Before you can get to the point of appreciation, you have to let go of much stuff through forgiveness.
 I once wrote a story called The 'Sweet' Sweet Potatoes and touched on the power of letting go.
 The Tomato Plant series also touches on the beauty of forgiveness.
 Gratitude is not something that just happens; it's a conscious choice you make.
 Allow me to take you through a different analogy to encourage those still sitting on the fence regarding gratitude.

 I've seen sworn enemies pray for each other when they don't even like each other.
-What I'm trying to say is, we often find it easier to talk about the right concepts than practice them.
-Nobody is perfect, and I can tell you that as much as I sometimes find fault in others, I am not perfect either.
+I'm trying to say that we often find it easier to talk about the right concepts than practice them.
+Nobody is perfect, and I can tell you that I am not perfect either.
 However, I know that unforgiveness will rob you of any ability to appreciate what you have, let alone see the best in others.

 If anyone had asked me to practice gratitude at the time of my misery fuelled existence, I would have told them to get lost.

 Uncover inspiring stories with moral lessons from our surroundings.